50North4West/PHP-Form-Validation/readme.md

- ValidFluent
+Fluent Validation Class
 ======
- A simple, flexible and easy to use PHP form validation class (uses a fluent interface )
+ A simple, flexible and easy to use PHP form validation class using fluent methodologies

-**Note:** index.php  has a typical examples; I have updated the original code to better represent current best practices regarding validation; using filter_validate etc. I am in the process of trying to build in file validation as well.
+**Note:** index.php  has a typical examples; 2020 Update: I have updated the original code to better represent current best practices regarding validation; using filter_validate etc.

-@Original author Andre Soares  andsoa77@gmail.com

 **License:**